List of Mazinger characters: Cross

-Yasu
+Yasu the Weasel

 An expert with explosives who works at the Kurogane house.
 He is the most talkative of the five and is often seen with the young Shiro and Inspector Ankokuji.
 He works as a bath attendant in the Kurogane house.
 His secret weapon is the fact that he has a Photon Power bomb inside him which, should the time come, he may detonate at the cost of his life.

 Django

 A gunman, easily identified by his Mexican sombrero and poncho, he carries multiple weapons with him at all times.
 He serves as the driver for the Kurogane house and regularly picks up guests from the airport.
 He drives a special VW van which can split into two parts at the press of a button which he usually uses to dump troublesome guests in the back of a cliff.
 He has been given special Super alloy Z bullets for his revolver by Nishikiori - while he only has a limited number of these, they are so strong that the bullets can be handloaded and reused again after having been fired.
-Side note: The basis for Django is a classic Spaghetti Western character named Django, and in an early episode you can see the anime's character dragging around a coffin with his giant gun in it just like the old gunslinger.
+The basis for Django is from the character of the same name from the Sergio Corbucci film from 1966, and in an early episode you can see the anime's character dragging around a coffin with his giant gun in it just like the old gunslinger.

 Kikunosuke

 Head waitress of the Kurogane house, while she appears as a frail old woman, her skill is such she is respected by the other members of the Kurogane House 5.
-In episode 9 of Shin Mazinger, Nishikiori tells Koji that he may only go to Bardos Island if he is able to rub Kinnosuke's back, however her skill is such that Koji is unable to do so.
+In episode 9 of Shin Mazinger, Nishikiori tells Koji that he may only go to Bardos Island if he is able to rub Kikunosuke's back, however her skill is such that Koji is unable to do so.
 She wields a garrote wire made from Super Alloy Z.